 As Sherice Jacob via Unbounce points out, shorter landing pages work well when a prospect or visitor is already familiar with your company or brand.
 The first hurdle to any conversion is convincing someone else that you’re credible.
 If you’ve already cleared that obstacle then there is less that needs to be said.

 Longer Copy Can Drive Transactional Conversions

 While shorter landing pages can be used to generate impulse conversions, bigger decisions require more explanation, assurances, and supporting facts.
-That’s why you tend to find long copy landing pages at the end of advertisements, email campaigns, and other ‘siloed’ transactions.
+That’s why you tend to find long-copy landing pages at the end of advertisements, email campaigns, and other ‘siloed’ transactions.

-The goal of the long-form landing page is to “close the deal” with lots of information because prospects aren’t as aware of what the product or service are, having come from a more distant source.
+The goal of the long-form landing page is to “close the deal” with lots of information because prospects aren’t as aware of what the product or service is, having come from a more distant source.

 Crazy Egg has a great perspective on this, reminding us that more content can be used to rationally justify a big buying decision.
 Although human beings make decisions on an emotional level, they often look to supporting details (like testimonials, statistics, and money-back guarantees) to back up what they are feeling.

 Generally speaking, information-intensive conversions are best suited for long-form content.
 When real money is on the line, people want to know what they are going to get, and they need to have any lingering questions or doubts answered before they’ll take the next step.

 Looking at the best uses of each type of landing page, we come back to the point that matters: either a very short page or a really long one can be the perfect answer, depending on what you are offering and whom you’re trying to persuade.

 You give more content when it’s needed to explain or justify a big decision; you dispense with all the extra paragraphs and visuals when they just get in the way.